Moneen: History

 Moneen began recording their fourth studio album The World I Want to Leave Behind in December 2008; it was released September 15, 2009, with Dine Alone Records.
 They released it on CD and vinyl.
 The vinyl release had a bonus track called "Dark & Ugly".
 The band went on tour in the United States to support the album, including a stop in Los Angeles at the Troubadour.

 In 2010, Peter Krpan re-joined Moneen as the permanent drummer.
 The band opened for several dates on Alexisonfire's farewell tour in December 2012, however the band had performed very little throughout 2012 and after 2013 were in hiatus.
 Krpan, along with Chris and Eric Hughes, formed a new band in 2013 named Seas, signed a deal with Black Box Music, and went out on tour.
-Bridges joined a band called Cunter, worked as the guitar tech for The Sheepdogs, toured with Say Anything on guitar, and released an EP in August 2015 "Love and Hate".
+Bridges joined a band called Cunter, worked as the guitar tech for The Sheepdogs, toured with Say Anything on guitar, and released an EP in August 2015 titled Love and Hate.

-In 2016, Moneen performed in Mississauga, Ontario at Cuchulainn's Irish Pub.
+In 2016, Moneen performed in Mississauga, Ontario, at Cuchulainn's Irish Pub.

 In 2017, the band played a four-date tour leading up to the 10th anniversary of The Red Tree, held at Lee's Palace in Toronto.

 In January 2019, the band played three shows at the Phoenix Concert Theatre in Toronto to celebrate the 15th anniversary of Are We Really Happy with Who We Are Right Now.
 In April 2019, Alexisonfire announced that Moneen would be supporting then for one date in July 2019, describing Moneen as the "Siegfried to Alexisonfire's Roy".

 In May 2023, Moneen announced an upcoming Canadian tour for the fall of 2023.
 The eight show tour is a 20th anniversary tour for Are We Really Happy With Who We Are Right Now and will be supported by Sparta who will be celebrating the 20th anniversary of their album Wiretap Scars.